 Marvel Super Hero Island

 - The Amazing Adventures of Spider-Man a sensational 3D simulator & my personal favorite.
 This ride sets the bar all other 3D attractions try to beat.
-Had a refresh in 2012 but is still essentially the same ride.
+It had a refresh in 2012 but is still essentially the same ride.
 Hard to believe it will be 20 years old in 2019.

 - The Incredible Hulk Coaster perhaps one of the greatest coasters ever made?
 This coaster is ferocious and isn’t for the faint-hearted.
 I have started to give this coaster a miss after pulling my neck on it a few years back.